There are hundreds of great dart games, but certain games have stood the test of time.

 These numbers must be played in order and each player gets a 3-dart turn.

 As you can see, the numbers in play are a little different than other dart games like Cricket.

 Starting with the 20, each player shoots his or her 3-dart turn aiming at that number.
-You tally your score after each turn.
-If you miss the number, your score gets halved.
+You total your score after each turn and add to your running points balance.
+If you miss the number, your points balance gets halved.